arikno/Deutsche-Boerse-dbg-pds/README.md

 ## Use cases

-A couple of exemplary use cases are provided in Python (not yet avilable) and R. Please refer to the corresponding directories in this folder.
+A couple of exemplary use cases are provided in SQL in the [examples](examples/) folder.

+## Terms and Conditions